mclhtay/ScrapeEmailer/README.md

       "key_words": [
         "string"
       ],
-      "opp": boolean //whether or not should to send email if 0 item is found,
+      "opp": "boolean //whether or not should to send email if 0 item is found",
       "message": "string to send in email"
     }
   ]